Neurotech-HQ/sarufi-heyoo-blueprint/README.md

   ngrok http 8000
   ```

-  **`Note:`** keep the port number the same as used in `main.py`.
+  **`Note:`** keep the port number the same as used in `main.py`

 - Finish up.

   After running the command, you will have to copy the url ngrok provides.
-The url looks like `https://xxxxxxxxxxx.ngrok.io`.
+The url looks like `https://xxxxxxxxxxx.ngrok.io`

-  With the provided url, follow simple steps at [Setting whatsapp webhook](#setting-whatsapp-webhook).
+  With the provided url, follow simple steps at [Setting whatsapp webhook](#setting-whatsapp-webhook)

   Open `main.py`, copy the `VERIFY_TOKEN`--> paste into verify token in your whatsapp cloud --> **verify and save**.